plumer/opengl-learn/README.md

 Tested the very first example in OpenGL Redbook (**8th Edition**) but failed:
 > Segmentation fault (core dumped)

+See `01/01-Triangles/triangles.cpp` for details.
-Find another GL tutorial on [GLProgramming](http://www.glprogramming.com/red/index.html),

-examples are simpler and easier to understand.
+Find another GL tutorial on [GLProgramming](http://www.glprogramming.com/red/index.html), examples are simpler and easier to understand.
+However, the contents seems **imcomplete**.

-Maybe that's an earlier version of Redbook.
+Maybe that's a rough copy of an earlier version of Redbook.